 - The registration website is only available from a device connected to the on-campus internet.
 So first you must connect a computer/smartphone/tablet to Eduroam or plug into an Ethernet port on campus.
-Then visit
+Then visit My Devices Portal

 - Log in with your OKEY account and follow the instructions provided on the website.

 - To add a new device you will need to know the Wireless Mac address of the device.
 Sometimes this Wireless Mac address can be found on a sticker on the device.
 Other times you must dig into the device settings to find it.